 Mixed up with this is the ability on the part of some mediums to see the future.
-Whether or not this clairvoyance comes directly from the spirits is an open question, but the common denominator in all this is a spiritual energy that emanates from each one of us (perhaps related to the soul) and which certain gifted individuals can tap into, whether you’re living or dead, and which tells them a great deal about you.
+Whether or not this clairvoyance comes directly from the spirits is an open question, but the common denominator is a spiritual energy, perhaps related to the soul, that emanates from each of us, and which certain gifted individuals can tap into, whether you’re living or dead, and which tells them a great deal about us.

 Claude Tells my Future

-He told me that this trip was going to be important because on it I am going to achieve something I’ve been working toward for years.
-Furthermore, he said I am going to make a new friend and that this friend will be important in my life going forward and that my whole life is about to flourish and expand in an exciting new direction.
+He told me that this trip was going to be important because I was going to achieve something I’d been working on for years.
+Furthermore, he said I was going to make a new friend and that my new friend would be an important person in my life going forward and that my whole life was about to flourish and expand in an exciting new direction.
 I must say I was completely supportive of this version of my future.

 But then he told me that my grandfather likes what I’m doing because he was a big traveler too.
 This was news to me.
 He told me my grandfather often rode a bicycle.
 Which I had no knowledge of.
 And he told me I’m planning a big move soon, and I told him I was not, and he told me I was, and in the end I decided not argue with him because he seemed so excited for me.

 It occurred to me that half of what Claude told me could be figured out from the available clues and the other half was speculation of the sort designed to stroke my ego.
 As for his stabs in the dark – the trip overseas, the season of my travel, my grandfather’s penchant for travel, his bicycle riding, and my big move – he was only two for five, about what you’d get from a roulette wheel.